adamhartford/SwiftRChat/README.md

 See running version at: http://swiftr.azurewebsites.net.
 This works with the SwiftR iOS demo application.

-If you'd like to deploy to your own Azure instance:
+If you'd like to deploy this version to your own Azure instance:

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)